Red Monastery: Foundation and ancient history

-The history of the foundation of the Red Monastery is not known, and it is thought to have been built at the fourth century AD. by an Egyptian saint called Pishay (who is not to be confused with the known Saint Pishoy).
-This saint was a contemporary of Saint Pigol, the founder of the White Monastery.
+The history of the foundation of the Red Monastery is not known.
+It is thought to have been built in the 4th century. by an Egyptian saint called Pishay, a contemporary of Pigol, founder of the White Monastery.

-Almost nothing is known of the history of the Red Monastery (Deir al-Ahmar, Deir Anba Bishoi or Bishai) near Sohag, though it is one of the most famous Christian monasteries in Egypt.
+Almost nothing is known about the history of the Red Monastery near Sohag, though it is one of Egypt's most famous Christian monasteries.
 It lies about 2 mi north of the White Monastery at the extreme western edge of the cultivated land.
-However, unlike the White Monastery it is situated within a small village, and some houses lie to the south and east.
+However, unlike the White Monastery, it is situated in a small village, and some houses lie to the south and east.
 The area to the north and west of the monastery is mainly covered with debris.

-Its name is derived from the colour of its construction material, consisting of red (burnt) brick, of its outside walls, which distinguishes it from its nearby neighbor, the White Monastery which is made of stone.
-These walls are considerably thicker at the base than at the top, and like ancient Pharaonic temples, as well as the White monastery, are surmounted by cavetto moldings.
-Otherwise, this monastery is architecturally similar to the White Monastery, and most likely its construction dates to the same period (probably the fifth century AD).
+Its name is derived from the colour of its construction material, consisting of red (burnt) brick, of its outside walls, distinguishing it from its nearby neighbor, the White Monastery, which is made of stone.
+These walls are considerably thicker at the base than at the top, and like ancient Pharaonic temples, as well as the White Monastery, are surmounted by cavetto moldings.
+Otherwise, this monastery is architecturally similar to the White Monastery, and most likely, its construction dates to the same period, probably the 5th century.

-The monastery was dedicated to St. Pshoi (Bishoi in Arabic), who is not to be confused with the more celebrated individual who lived in the Wadi al-Natrun.
-He was a contemporary of Apa Pjol, the founder of the White Monastery.
-In fact, it was probably St. Pjol who founded this monastery as well.
-In his "Life of Shenute", Besa says that, "The holy apa Pjol and the young man Shenoute went out walking together, and with them also went apa Psoi (Pshoi) from Mt.
-Psoou.
+The monastery was dedicated to Pshoi.
+He was a contemporary of Apa Pigol, the founder of the White Monastery.
+In his Life of Shenute, Besa says, "The holy apa [Pgol] and the young man Shenoute went out walking together, and with them also went Apa Psoi (from Mt.
+Psoou).
 He too was a holy man who walked after godly things" (Besa 9, p.
 44).
 Hence, one may identify "Psoou" (Psou) with the Red Monastery.

-While the fifteenth-century Arab historian Al-Maqrizi names the monastery, he provides none of its history.
-The probable reason is that it was closely related to the White Monastery at that time.
-Dominique Vivant Denon visited the monastery during Napoleon's campaign in 1798-1799, but states that the facility had been ransacked and burned down by the Mamluks only a few days before his arrival.
-Currently, the monastery is apparently occupied by only a few monks, but the church still serves the Coptic communities of the surrounding villages, as well as the pilgrims who come here during the big feasts of the liturgical year.
+While the 15th-century Arab historian al-Maqrizi names the monastery, he provides none of its history.
+The probable reason is that it was closely related to the White Monastery.
+Vivant Denon visited the monastery during French invasion of Egypt and Syria in 1798–99, but states that the facility had been ransacked and burned down by the Mamluks of Ottoman Egypt only a few days before his arrival.
+Currently, the monastery is occupied by only a few monks.
+The church still serves the Coptic communities of the surrounding villages and pilgrims who come here during the big feasts of the liturgical year.